Dysfunctional family: Effects on children

-A lack of parental structure can lead young individuals to seek alternative forms of peer alliances, including peer groups that engage in juvenile delinquency and those who perform acts that are knowingly illegal or demonstrate symptoms of an oppositional defiant disorder.
+A lack of parental structure and positive peer influences can lead young individuals to seek alternative forms of peer alliances, including peer groups that engage in juvenile delinquency and those who perform acts that are knowingly illegal or demonstrate symptoms of an oppositional defiant disorder.
 This habitual behavior and environmental factors can also lead the troubled youth to a life of crime, or to become involved in gang activity.

 This lack of socially normative structure and defiant behavior is also notable in cases where sexual abuse was prevalent.
-Early sexual experiences can lead to sexually inappropriate behavior that could lead to future interest in pedophilia. or facing charges that can result in the individual becoming a sex offender.
+Early sexual experiences can lead to sexually inappropriate behavior that could lead to future interest in pedophilia, or facing charges that can result in the individual becoming a sex offender.
 A 1999 study determined that children who had experienced abusive sexual experiences, "as compared to those without, were more likely to be victims of physical family violence, to have run away, to be substance abusers, and to have family members with drug or alcohol problems" (Kellogg et al, 1999).
 Additionally, the young individual may be at an elevated risk of becoming poor or homeless, even in cases where the child's environment consisted of an average/above-average socioeconomic standing.

 Further socialization problems can be demonstrated by children of dysfunctional families, including habitual or sudden academic performance problems.
 This notion can be more apparent as the child may exhibit a severe lack of organizational skills in their day-to-day lives.
 These individuals are also at an elevated inability to maintain healthy interpersonal relationships, which often includes distrusting others or even demonstrating paranoid behaviors that can be indicative of childhood trauma-induced psychosis and schizophrenia.
 There is also a higher probability of the youth engaging in future unstable empathetical relationships, with higher tendencies to engage in more risky behavior, including sex with multiple partners, becoming pregnant, or becoming a parent of illegitimate children.

 Further dysfunctional behaviors can be perpetuated in other future relationships.
 An individual that was raised in a dysfunctional home environment may also pass this learned behavior on to their offspring, including their substance use habits, conflict resolution methods, and learned social boundaries.
-These social inadequacies can result in individuals demonstrating self-protective behaviors, to compensate for the difference in their childhoods, as they may have an inability to practice positive self-care and effective emotional coping strategies.
+These social inadequacies can result in individuals demonstrating self-protective behaviors, to compensate for the difference in their childhoods, as they may have the inability to practice positive self-care and effective emotional coping strategies.